 “It is the policy of this facility to follow the rules of body mechanics and other safety and comfort measures when performing transfer techniques.”

 - Failure to Develop, Implement, and Enforce Policies That Eliminate the Spread of Infection throughout the Facility

 In a summary statement of deficiencies dated 02/19/2016, a notation was made by a state investigator during an annual licensure and certification survey concerning the facility's failure to "adequately collect data to calculate and analyze infection rates, for infections entering the facility from the community, [and a failure] to operationalize its infection control policies to adequately define infection control practices for infections entering the facility from the community.
 This has the potential to affect all of the 86 residents living in the community.”

 The state investigator reviewed the facility’s February 2016 Infection Control Log and noted that the log “does not document the pathogens causing urinary tract infections for [three residents] after they returned from the community hospital with antibiotic treatment for urinary tract infections.”

 Carlyle Illinois Nursing Home Abuse Lawyers

-If you believe your loved one was neglected, abused or mistreated while residing as a patient at Carlyle Healthcare Center, call Rosenfeld Injury Lawyers now.
+If you believe your loved one was neglected, abused or mistreated while residing as a patient at Carlyle Healthcare Center, call Rosenfeld Injury Lawyers LLC now.
 Our Illinois nursing home attorneys can take action to ensure that your family receives the financial recompense they deserve for your loved one’s damages.

 We encourage you to contact our Clinton County elder abuse law offices by calling 888 424-5757 today to schedule your free, initial case evaluation without obligation.
 We accept nursing home abuse and neglect cases on contingency to avoid an upfront fee or retainer.